JHeirons/skycademy-guide/9-launch.md

 ONE WEEK BEFORE

-1. Order Helium.
+1. Order Helium with correct nozzle adapter **what should I put here about the adapter James?**.
 2. Complete your pre-flight calculations and measure out how much water you will need to achieve the right ascent rate for the balloon? (jump to Section 7 - Calculate Your Flight Profile for a detailed description of how to achieve this.)
-2. Make sure students and adult supervisors are clear on their different roles at the launch.
+3. Make sure students and adult supervisors are clear on their different roles at the launch.

 THE DAY BEFORE

-1. Check the predicted flight path at your launch time using the [CUSF Landing Predictor](http://predict.habhub.org/).
+1. Check the predicted flight path of your launch time and location using the [CUSF Landing Predictor](http://predict.habhub.org/).
+This will help you work out the best time to launch so that the payload lands safely on land (and not in the sea!)
 2. Charge all things that rely on battery power during launch day.
 3. Check all your components against your launch inventory list to ensure everything you need is packed for transport.